sttica/movies2/README.md

-# Popular Movies, Stage 1 - Udacity Android Developer Nanodegree Project
+# Popular Movies, Stage 2 - Udacity Android Developer Nanodegree Project

 ## Waht does this do?
-Present the user with a grid arrangement of movie posters upon launch.
+In this stage I added additional functionality to the app from Stage 1
+- Add more information to movie details view
+- Allow users to view and play trailers
-Allow the user to change sort order via a setting:
+- Allow users to read reviews of a selected movie
-    The sort order can be by most popular or by highest-rated Allow the user to tap on a movie poster and transition to a details screen with additional information such as: original title
-    movie poster image thumbnail
-    A plot synopsis
-    user rating
-    release date
+- Allow users to mark a movie as a favorite in the details view by tapping a button(star).
+This is for a local movies collection that does not require an API request
+- Modify the existing sorting criteria for the main view to include an additional pivot to show favorites collection

 ## What I learned
-Fetch data from the Internet with theMovieDB API.
-Use adapters and custom list layouts to populate list views.
+Use a ConentProvider
-Incorporate libraries to simplify the amount of code (picasso) Hide the API key - I adapted the example code provided here https://medium.com/@abhi007tyagi/storing-api-keys-using-android-ndk-6abb0adcadad
+Hide the API key - I adapted the example code provided here https://medium.com/@abhi007tyagi/storing-api-keys-using-android-ndk-6abb0adcadad
 -> thanks to Abhinav Tyagi!